Add analytics

 corresponds to useful information related to the event.

-The following example redirects the user to a page after the purchaste
+The following example redirects the user to a page after the purchase

 event is emitted: